Kon-Well Wang

+Kon-Well Wang is a mechanical engineer who is serving as the A. Galip Ulsoy Distinguished University Professor of Engineering at the University of Michigan (U-M) since 2023.
+He is also the Stephen P. Timoshenko Professor of Mechanical Engineering since 2008.

-Kon-Well Wang is an American academic and engineer, best known for his research work in structural dynamics, especially in the emerging field of adaptive structures & material systems, with applications in vibration & noise controls. acoustic & elastic wave tailoring, shape morphing & deployment, energy harvesting, structural health monitoring, and vehicle and robotic system dynamics.
-He is the A. Galip Ulsoy Distinguished University Professor of Engineering and the Stephen P. Timoshenko Professor of Mechanical Engineering (ME) at the University of Michigan (U-M).
+Wang is best known for his scholarship and research work in the field of structural dynamics and controls, especially in emerging adaptive structures & material systems, harnessing functional materials, reconfigurable metamaterials, and embodied physical computing and mechano-intelligence in creating novel mechanical structures with advanced features, with applications in vibration & noise controls, acoustic & elastic wave tailoring, shape morphing & deployment, energy harvesting, structural health monitoring, and vehicle and robotic system dynamics.

 Education and career

-Wang received his Ph.D. and M.S. degrees from the University of California at Berkeley, and his B.S. degree from the National Taiwan University, all in Mechanical Engineering.
-After Ph.D., he worked at the General Motors Research Labs as a Senior Research Engineer, and then started his academic career as an assistant professor at the Pennsylvania State University.
+Wang received his B.S. degree in mechanical engineering from the National Taiwan University in 1976.
+After briefly working for China Steel in Taiwan, he earned additional M.S. and Ph.D degrees from the University of California, Berkeley in the US in 1985.
+After Ph.D., he worked at the General Motors Research Labs at Warren, MI, as a Senior Research Engineer, and then started his academic career as an assistant professor at the Pennsylvania State University.
 At Penn State, Wang has served as the William E. Diefenderfer Chaired Professor in Mechanical Engineering, co-founder and associate director of the Vertical Lift Research Center of Excellence, and a Group Leader for the Center for Acoustics and Vibration.
-He joined the U-M in 2008 as the Stephen P. Timoshenko Professor of Mechanical Engineering.
+He joined the U-M in 2008 as the Stephen P. Timoshenko Professor of Mechanical Engineering and was honored with the title of A. Galip Ulsoy Distinguished University Professor (DUP) of Engineering in 2023; DUP is the university's most prestigious professorship.
 He has been the U-M ME Department Chair from 2008 to 2018, and with the endowed title of Tim Manganello/BorgWarner Department Chair during 2013–18.
-From January 2019 through December 2020, he was selected to serve as the Division Director of the Engineering Education and Centers Division at the National Science Foundation on an Executive Intergovernmental Personnel Act appointment.
+From January 2019 through December 2020, he served as the Division Director of the Engineering Education and Centers Division at the U.S. National Science Foundation on an Executive Intergovernmental Personnel Act appointment.